sfomuseum/go-www-geotag/README.md

 	https://github.com/sfomuseum-data/sfomuseum-data-architecture.git
 ```

 This new database will take a little while to create because the [whosonfirst-data-admin-us](https://github.com/whosonfirst-data/whosonfirst-data-admin-us) repository contains a lot of data and is very large.
-The exact amount of time it takes to create will depend on your computer.

 ```
 11:11:19.951935 [wof-sqlite-index-features] STATUS time to index geojson (1079) : 189.07048ms